apache/druid/docs/content/configuration/index.md

 #### S3 Deep Storage

 This deep storage is used to interface with Amazon's S3.
 Note that the `druid-s3-extensions` extension must be loaded.
+The below table shows some important configurations for S3.
+See [S3 Deep Storage](../development/extensions-core/s3.html) for full configurations.

 |Property|Description|Default|
 |--------|-----------|-------|